Skip to content

 The `User` Model

-• A note must have an id, title and content field.
+• An article must have an id, title and content field.
 The id field is the primary key and is generated automatically using the cuid() function.

-• A note belongs to a user (the owner field).
-This is known as a one-to-many relationship, as a user can have many notes, but a note can only belong to one user.
+• An article belongs to a user (the owner field).
+This is known as a one-to-many relationship, as a user can have many articles, but an article can only belong to one user.

 • The ownerId field is a foreign key that references the id field of the User model.